2025 Special Events (Tickets are now available for the following events. Click here to view 2025 Event Brochure.)

 .png)

-The Artful Academy at the Museum - March Classes
+The Artful Academy at the Museum - April and May Classes

 Cost: $20.00 per session (Limited seating – registration and prepayment required)